Provided by:

 The guide was updated:

 Paint a picture in your mind, sweeping vibrant greens and blues across a canvas of alpine lakes and mountains.
 It may be inferred that not even the most active of imaginations could conjure something as perfect as Lake Tahoe.
-Rather than the stuff of dreams, Lake Tahoe is a very real destination with a history that required all 2 million years of its existence to form its beauty.
+Rather than the stuff of dreams, Lake Tahoe is a real destination with a history that required all 2 million years of its existence to form its beauty.

 Following the mining era and development, the areas encircling Lake Tahoe became oriented to tourism.
 Ski resorts and slopes, golf courses, casinos, restaurants, and countless other attractions were established for locals and visitors.

 South Lake Tahoe lies on the shore of North America’s largest alpine lake, making way for watersports like boating, fishing, and skiing.
 There are bike and hiking trails wrapped around the lake, with restaurants, bars, clubs, and shopping areas located in the city.
 At North Lake Tahoe, there are endless panoramas of the Basin—drawing not only vacationers but also the world’s leading scientists and political leaders.
-A collection of 12 resorts and towns provide a lively array of dining, nightlife and entertainment options.

 Following the mining era and development, the areas encircling Lake Tahoe became oriented to tourism.
 Ski resorts and slopes, golf courses, casinos, restaurants, and countless other attractions were established for locals and visitors.

 South Lake Tahoe lies on the shore of North America’s largest alpine lake, making way for watersports like boating, fishing, and skiing.
 There are bike and hiking trails wrapped around the lake, with restaurants, bars, clubs, and shopping areas located in the city.
 At North Lake Tahoe, there are endless panoramas of the Basin—drawing not only vacationers but also the world’s leading scientists and political leaders.
-A collection of 12 resorts and towns provide a lively array of dining, nightlife and entertainment options.